arslanyasin330/Andorid-iOS-automation-using-Appium/docs/ios-real-device.md

     * From Targets section select IntegrationApp.
 If "Target' section is not visible, click on "Show Project and target list icon" from top left
     * Click on Signing & Capabilities tab
     * Check Automatically manage signing option
-    * Click Team & select Kayak Software Corp option
+    * Click Team & select  Software Corp option
     * Press Command + b  to build the project
     * Once project builds close the xCode
 - Connect a device with your machine & type this command in terminal